BarySax/v2-Abyssal-Sacrament/README.md

 Abyssal Sacrament is an Dark Fantasy themed CI RPG, made in C++.
 Our two main inspiration for this project are DnD and Warhammer.

-## to compile and run
+## To compile and run

-all os with a bash command line
+All os with a bash command line
 ```bash
 chmod u+x tools/make-n-run.sh
 ./tools/make-n-run.sh